In Memoriam (2026 film)

-In Memoriam is an upcoming American comedy film written and directed by Rob Burnett and starring Marc Maron, Judy Greer, Talia Ryder, Lily Gladstone, Sharon Stone, Michael McKean, Regina Hall, Justin Long, Alan Ruck, and Vivienne Lucille.
+In Memoriam is a 2026 American comedy film written and directed by Rob Burnett.
+It stars Marc Maron, Lily Gladstone, Judy Greer, Talia Ryder, Michael McKean, Justin Long, Alan Ruck, and Sharon Stone.
+The plot follows an aging actor who, after being diagnosed with terminal cancer, becomes obsessed with securing a spot in the Academy Awards' "In Memoriam" segment.

+The film was co-produced by Avalon and Invention Studios.
+Principal photography took place in Los Angeles in late 2024.
+In Memoriam premiered at the Tribeca Festival on June 7, 2026.

 Premise

 Faced with his terminal cancer, an aging actor becomes obsessed with being included amongst the In Memoriam section of the Academy Awards ceremony.